25 Mar MDHA’s Precautions Against COVID-19 and Important Information

 - If you or someone you know is in need of food, Second Harvest Food Bank of Middle Tennessee’s FIND FOOD tool is a valuable resource for finding a food distribution site close to you.
 To find a food bank near you, click here.
 You can also email email@example.com with any additional questions.

 - Metro Nashville Public Schools is providing breakfast and lunch to anyone under the age of 18 every weekday while schools are closed.
-Meals will be available for pickup between 10 a.m.-12:30 p.m.
+Meals will be available for pickup between 10 a.m. to 12:30 p.m.
 Children must be present to collect the meals.
 For a list of pick-up locations, visit mnps.org/covid19.

 - If you need to file for unemployment, visit jobs4tn.gov and click on Unemployment Benefits, then File a Claim.